 To optimise chances of student success, 100% attendance is required for all practical classes and work placements.
 It is also strongly recommended for all theory classes.

 All learners are required to complete work placements of at least 280 hours in a veterinary clinic setting.
 It is likely the placement will be out of the Manawatū region.
-Out-of-region placements are sourced by the student in consultation with the Programme Leader.
-Highest priority for local placement are students who are single parents of children under the age of 5.
+Out-of-region placements are sourced by the learner in consultation with the Programme Leader.
+Highest priority for local placement are learners who are single parents of children under the age of 5.
 Not having a car, drivers licence or having work commitments or animals to care for is not sufficient to be considered priority for local placement.
 This means that you are very likely to be required to undertake your clinical placement outside the wider Manawatu region therefore you will have additional costs relating to your travel and accommodation.

 Transport costs will vary according to the mode of transport and may include public transport, private car usage, and carpooling.
 An example of an approximate cost of petrol in a 1600cc car over 180 kilometres over five days could cost up to $80.00 or more.